ericadamian/Data-Structures/README.md

 # Data Structures

-Analysis of various data structures and how they are interpreted
+Analysis of various data structures and how they are interpreted through a given interface.

+Implementation covers arrays bags, linked bags, stacks, and hash sets.